The Delta Airlines pet policy is as follows:

 Household birds permitted on domestic U.S. flights only excluding Hawaii, US Virgin Islands, Puerto Rico and Guam.

-For any travel to or from the following destinations — with the exception of service animals — pets must travel as cargo and are not permitted in the cabin: Australia, Barbados, Dakar, Dubai, Hong Kong, Iceland, Jamaica, New Zealand, Republic of Ireland, South Africa, United Kingdom, and United Arab Emirates.
+For any travel to or from the following destinations pets must travel as cargo and are not permitted in the cabin: Australia, Barbados, Brazil/Columbia, Dubai, Hong Kong, Iceland, Jamaica, New Zealand, Republic of Ireland, South Africa, United Kingdom, and United Arab Emirates.

 If your pet doesn’t fit in a carrier in the seat in front of you, you can ship your pet with Delta Cargo.